-As there are municipal sewer systems serving the Prince's Lakes area and the Camp Atterbury property, the critical area within the Mud Creek watershed is limited to the residential community around Cordry Lake.
+The critical area within the NF Salt Creek watershed is the residential community around Sweetwater Lake.
 Of this area, homes situated within approximately 200 feet of the lake shoreline and/or other waterbodies appear to be the most critical areas of potential water quality pollution resulting from failed or inadequate septic systems.
-There are approximately 500 homes located within this area.
+There are approximately 550 homes located within this area.
+Volunteer monitoring data also shows that the highest E. coli sampling levels were recorded on the lower end of Sweetwater Creek, near Gatesville.
+Homes adjacent to the stream in this area would also be considered a critical area.

-Existing loading rates of E. coli contributed to Cordry Lake from failing septic systems was calculated by using the "Bacterial Indicator Tool" (USEPA-Bacterial Tool) which was modified by the Indiana Department of Environmental Management to provide E. coli values.
-According to estimates from staff at the Cordry-Sweetwater Conservancy District, approximately 500 homes are estimated to be located within 200 feet of the lake, with an average of 2.5 people per septic system, with an estimated septic system failure rate of 12.5% (this number is somewhat low due to the seasonal occupancy of the lake homes).
-Based on this information, approximately 5.96E+11 cfu per day of E. coli are being loaded into the lake from failing systems.
+Existing loading rates of E. coli contributed to Sweetwater Lake from failing septic systems was calculated by using the "Bacterial Indicator Tool" (USEPA) which was modified by the Indiana Department of Environmental Management to provide E. coli values.
+According to estimates from staff at the Cordry-Sweetwater Conservancy District, approximately 550 homes are estimated to be located within 200 feet of the lake, with an average of 2.5 people per septic system, with an estimated septic system failure rate of 12.5% (this number is somewhat low due to the seasonal occupancy of the lake homes).
+Based on this information, approximately 6.50E + 11 cfu per day of E. coli are being loaded into the lake from failing systems.
 No target load is available for lakes, since flow and dilution cannot be determined.

-Existing loads of E. coli to streams in the watershed were estimated using the water quality data collected during the summer of 2005.
+Existing loads of E. coli to streams in the watershed was estimated using the water quality data collected during the summer of 2005.
 The estimated loading rate was well within water quality standards.
 The estimated loads and target maximum loads, per sample site, are presented in the table below.
 The loading rates are based on the mean of six E. coli sample collections and four flow data collections.